 We invite you to join the Foundation and receive our mailings.
-We can put you in touch with other parents who have been through what you are going through.
+We can put you in touch with other parents who have faced the same challenges.
 They can guide you on your journey.
 We encourage you to refer to the website often for information.

 In the meantime, enjoy your child and remember to take care of yourself.
-Please remember that this child needs what every other child needs - to be loved unconditionally, accepted, and valued just for being them.
+Please remember that this child needs what every other child needs - to be loved unconditionally, accepted, and valued just for being himself or herself.